ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 3. Occam's razor states that when the simple explanation and complex explanation both work equally well, the simple explanation is usually correct.
 How do we apply this principle in ML?

 <details><summary><b>Answer</b></summary>

+Occam's Razor can be applied in model selection during machine learning.
+If two models—such as a linear regressor and a neural network—perform similarly on a given dataset, the principle suggests opting for the simpler model, in this case, the linear regressor.
+Choosing the simpler model helps prevent overfitting, makes the model more interpretable, and maintains simplicity without sacrificing performance.

 </details>

 ---